nicoguilbert/aws-tools/snapshots-auto-copy/self-triggered-copies/README.md

 # Setup

-*Feel free to change the names of the functions but make sure to change the ARN too if you do.
-You should also be careful with the resources the permissions are targeted to.*
+*I strongly recommend you do not change the names of the functions because they are used everywhere to link the functions between them.*

-## EbsSnapshotCopyCrossRegion
+## Lambda function : EbsSnapshotCopyCrossRegion

 Go to the AWS Console > Lambda. &nbsp;